chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The new test’s expected code does not match the intention’s actual output formatting/argument style.", "PROJECT NOTE": "Intention tests with myFixture.doIntentionTest compare full-file text; keep exact whitespace and preserve call-site argument style (e.g., keyword vs positional) per existing tests.", "NEW INSTRUCTION": "WHEN adding expected result for doIntentionTest THEN mirror actual intention output formatting and call-site style"
 }

+[2025-12-23 10:12] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Expected 'from .sub.mod', produced 'from .mod'", "ROOT CAUSE": "Import builder assumes source is a direct child of target; nested modules need full relative path.", "PROJECT NOTE": "Adjust PyAllExportUtil.addOrUpdateImportForModuleSymbol to derive a dotted path from targetFile's directory to sourceModule (e.g., sub.mod) instead of only using the source module filename.", "NEW INSTRUCTION": "WHEN target is ancestor of source module THEN compute dotted relative path from target to source" }

+[2025-12-23 10:12] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Expected 'from .sub.mod' but generated 'from .mod'", "ROOT CAUSE": "Import path generation assumes direct child module and ignores nested relative path segments.", "PROJECT NOTE": "Fix PyAllExportUtil.addOrUpdateImportForModuleSymbol to compute the dotted relative path from target package dir to source module (e.g., via VfsUtilCore.getRelativePath and replacing '/' with '.') before creating the from-import.", "NEW INSTRUCTION": "WHEN source module not direct child of target package THEN compute dotted relative module path and use it"
+}

+[2025-12-23 10:13] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Expected 'from .sub.mod' but generated 'from .mod' import", "ROOT CAUSE": "Import module path is derived as direct child of target, ignoring nested subpackages.", "PROJECT NOTE": "Adjust PyAllExportUtil.addOrUpdateImportForModuleSymbol to compute dotted module path from targetFile directory to sourceModule using relative VFS path segments.", "NEW INSTRUCTION": "WHEN sourceModule is not a direct sibling of targetFile THEN derive dotted relative module path" }

+[2025-12-23 10:14] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Expected from .sub.mod import, but got from .mod", "ROOT CAUSE": "Import module name was derived as direct child instead of full relative path from target to source.", "PROJECT NOTE": "Fix addOrUpdateImportForModuleSymbol in PyAllExportUtil.kt to compute the module name by deriving a dotted path from targetFile's directory to sourceModule (e.g., via VfsUtilCore.getRelativePath and replacing '/' with '.').", "NEW INSTRUCTION": "WHEN source module is not an immediate child of target directory THEN compute dotted relative path and use in from-import"
+}

+[2025-12-23 10:15] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Expected import from sub.mod, got from .mod", "ROOT CAUSE": "Import generation assumes direct parent and uses only module filename, ignoring relative subpackage path.", "PROJECT NOTE": "Fix in PyAllExportUtil.addOrUpdateImportForModuleSymbol: derive moduleName by computing the relative path from target __init__.py directory to source PyFile and dot-joining directories (e.g., using VfsUtilCore.getRelativePath).", "NEW INSTRUCTION": "WHEN relative path includes subdirectories THEN build dotted module path and use it" }